rcoughlin/NFL/README.md

 # NFL
-simple app that queries nflgame api
+Playing around with Flask - a simple app that queries nflgame api